 Too young for menopause?: An evidence-based approach to managing early menopause and premature ovarian insufficiency - PDM1177

-Led by a knowledgeable facilitator and content specialist, the course features an online session with leading authorities and a clinician-moderated discussion forum.
-With a focus on fostering best-practice clinical settings, the program aims to thoroughly prepare participants for effective management of early menopause and premature ovarian insufficiency.
+Conducted by a facilitator and content expert, the course will feature a discussion forum during the third week.
+Emphasising the development of a best-practice clinical environment, the program seeks to equip participants with comprehensive skills for effectively managing early menopause and premature ovarian insufficiency.

 At a glance